WorldOfBerk/Blender-Material-UI/README.md

 4. Select the "Add-ons" tab on the left.
 5. Click the "Install..." button at the top right.
 6. Locate and select the `berks_ui.py` file on your computer.
-7. Enable the add-on by checking the checkbox next to "Berks UI."
+7. Enable the add-on by checking the checkbox next to "Berks UI".

 ## Usage